faisalmemon/ios-crash-dump-analysis-book/markdown/MemoryDiagnostics.md

 This setting must only be made on debug builds because the code will no longer release objects.
 Its performance profile is equivalent to leaking every object that should have been deallocated.

 This setting will make deallocated objects to instead become `NSZombie` objects.
-This means that any method called upon the object will result in a crash.
-Any message sent to an `NSZombie` object results in a crash.
+Any message sent to an `NSZombie` object results in an immediate crash.
 Therefore, whenever an over-released object is messaged, we are guaranteed a crash.

 Consider the following code in the `icdab_edge` example program.  @icdabgithub